 You can make a difference for wolves!
 Monthly donations provide a reliable source of funds to ensure the health and happiness of our ambassador wolves as well as helping to make our mission of wolf recovery a reality.
 This is a critical time for wolf recovery, and we need your help more than ever.
 Learn more here.

 Wolf Awareness Week 2014

-Wolf Awareness Week 2014 will be held on Saturday, October 25, 2014.
-Michael Sutton, President of the California Fish & Game Commission and Vice President, Pacific Flyway, National Audubon Society, will share his insights into the history and future of wildlife conservation in the state of California.
+Wolf Awareness Week 2014 was held on Saturday, October 25, 2014.
+Jennifer Fearing, California Senior State Director for The Humane Society of the United States, shared her insights into advocating for wildlife conservation in the state of California.
 As California prepares for the return of gray wolves after decades of absence, what role can our state play in preserving wolves and other species for generations to come?
-This fundraising event will benefit the California Wolf Center's resident wolves as well as our efforts to help wolves recover in the wild, including in our home state of California.
-Stay tuned for more details here, or you can also call the California Wolf Center at (619) 234-9653 for more information.
+This fundraising event benefitted the California Wolf Center's resident wolves as well as our efforts to help wolves recover in the wild, including in our home state of California.
+Stay tuned for more details about our 2015 event here, or you can also call the California Wolf Center at (619) 234-9653 for more information.